viktor-sabat/dresshub/README.md

 # dresshub

-A simple web application built with HTML, SCSS, and JavaScript for managing garments.
-Users can add, filter, and delete garments.
-Each garment is represented by a photo, brand, and name, making it easy to organize and view your clothing collection.
+A simple web app to manage your wardrobe, allowing you to add, filter, and delete garments, each represented by a photo, brand, and name.